 First international beach volleyball tournament for Gibraltar team

-The Gibraltar Volleyball Association have announced that a team from Gibraltar will be competing at a CEV U20 beach volleyball event to be held in Brno, Czech Republic.
-The team consisting of Alexandra Nunez and Cellene Griffin will play their first match on National Day, this being the first time Gibraltar is represented at international...
+The Gibraltar Volleyball Association celebrated National Day with its first youth team competing at a CEV U20 beach volleyball event which is being held in Brno, Czech Republic.
+The team consisting of Alexandra Nunez and Cellene Griffin played their first match on National Day, this being the first time Gibraltar was represented at international level...

 Continue Reading